Ada-Developers-Academy/core-unit-2/api-1-setup-read/hello-world-routes.md

 ##### !options

-a| An instance method used to define the type of HTTP method the request will have. b| A decorator transforms the function that follows into an endpoint. c| The function will execute whenever a request that matches the decorator is received. d| A decorator responsible for defining the server a Flask application runs on.
+a| An instance method used to define the type of HTTP method the request will have. b| A decorator which transforms the function that follows into an endpoint. c| The function will execute whenever a request that matches the decorator is received. d| A decorator responsible for defining the server a Flask application runs on.